htw-imi-showtime/showtime-website/content/ws25/master/m4-bundesecho/_index.md

 **Goal**

 The Q&A archive of *abgeordnetenwatch.de* contains valuable insights that go beyond individual politicians.
 By applying NLP techniques, BundesEcho uncovers systemic patterns in political communication, such as sentiment, topic focus, and response behavior—enabling a data-driven comparison of parties and representatives.

 {{</section>}}

 {{<section title="Process and Outcome">}}

 **Concept & Scope**

-Building on concepts from our *Visualization* course, we developed a highly interactive platform.
-Due to the size of the extracted archive, we deliberately focused on the current legislative period of the Bundestag to ensure data quality and performance—an approach reflected in the name **BundesEcho**.
+Drawing on concepts from our *Visualization* course, we designed an interactive analysis platform.
+To balance depth, performance, and data quality, we focused on the current legislative period of the Bundestag—an approach reflected in the name **BundesEcho**.

 **Implementation**

-Our workflow followed an iterative, user-centered design process, starting with prototyping in Figma before implementation.
-On the frontend, we used Angular together with Apache ECharts to transform complex datasets into responsive and intuitive visualizations.
+Development followed an iterative, user-centered process, beginning with Figma prototypes.
+The frontend uses Angular and Apache ECharts to present complex political data through responsive, interactive visualizations.

-The backend is powered by Django and combines classical database queries with a local Retrieval-Augmented Generation (RAG) pipeline.
-PostgreSQL with pgvector stores *nomic-embed-text* embeddings, while Llama 3.1 is run locally via Ollama to enable context-aware responses beyond keyword search.
+The backend is built with Django and combines classical data querying with a local Retrieval-Augmented Generation (RAG) pipeline.
+PostgreSQL with pgvector stores semantic embeddings, while locally hosted language models enable context-aware retrieval beyond keyword search.

-While the project posed challenges in data modeling and deploying a resource-intensive AI backend, our team’s combined expertise in UI engineering, backend architecture, and data science allowed us to successfully deliver a fully functional platform.
+Despite challenges in data modeling and operating a resource-intensive AI backend, the team’s combined expertise in frontend development, backend architecture, and data science resulted in a fully functional platform.

 **Outcome**

-The project enables users to explore temporal patterns in political communication, including positioning, thematic focus, and response behavior across politicians, parties, and topics.
-To support this analysis, we combine traditional filtering with a RAG engine that synthesizes topic-related discussions, helping users efficiently identify emerging trends in the data.
+BundesEcho enables exploration of political communication patterns over time, including positioning, topic focus, and responsiveness across politicians, parties, and categories.
+Traditional filters are complemented by semantic search and AI-supported summaries, helping users efficiently identify trends and recurring dynamics in the data.

 {{</section>}}

 {{<section title="Team">}}

-BundesEcho started with a unified research phase where every member contributed to the core concept.
-To ensure efficiency during development, we split into two specialized units while maintaining a shared vision of the project's goals.
+BundesEcho began with a joint research and concept phase, ensuring a shared understanding of goals and constraints.
+During implementation, the team split into two specialized units while maintaining close collaboration.

 **Frontend Team**
 - UI/UX design